 Avoid picking rusty or dented safes as they devalue your piece by 10 – 12%.

-Antique lovers look for 8 – 10 inches, easy-to-store safes in the market.
-So, any safe over 20 inches in height always has a low market and hence a low demand and value!
+Antique lovers look for 8 – 10 inch, easy-to-store safes in the market.
+Any safe over 20 inches in height always has a low market and, hence, low demand and value!

 6. Old Safe Insulation

-Antique safes have three types of insulation – stone, chalk, or mica.
-Of this, the stone insulation is handmade and precious, up to $2000!
+Antique safes have three types of insulation: stone, chalk, or mica.
+The stone insulation is handmade and precious—up to $2000!

 In contrast, chalk or mica insulation is natural but thin.
 So, it sells a bit cheaper, up to $1000.
 And if you find some fillers like clay, alum, and lime, the value goes down by 5 – 6%.